seek-ai/esengine/README.md

 ### ES client
 ESengine does not enforce the use of the official ElasticSearch client, but you are encouraged to use it because it is well maintained and has the support to **bulk** operations.
-Bu you are free to use another client or create your own.
+But you are free to use another client or create your own.

 ### Querying the data
 ESengine does not enforce or encourage you to use a DSL language for queries, out of the box you have to